tubearchivist/docs/mkdocs/docs/installation/docker-for-beginners.md

     You'll run into this problem when using a bind mount for the ElasticSearch volume.
 See [here](https://github.com/tubearchivist/tubearchivist?tab=readme-ov-file#permissions-for-elasticsearch) with instructions how to fix that.

 If you prefere, you can define where each volume should be stored on the file system by modifying the path **infront** of the `:`.
-Remember, you usually can't change the path _inside_ the container, only the path on the host system.
+Remember, you usually can't change the path _inside_ the container (right side of the `:`), only the path on the host system.

 If you define a bind mount, you can remove the docker managed volume definition from the `volumes` key at the bottom of the docker-compose file.